kspicer80/kspicer80.github.io/content/posts/2022-05-27-henry-james-turn-of-the-screw-data-analysis.md

 ![Lexical Dispersion Plot for "Prodigious" and "Portentous"](/images/imgforblogposts/post_13/lexical_dispersion_plot_for_prodigious_and_portentous.png)

-We could also [lemmatize](https://en.wikipedia.org/wiki/Lemmatisation) the text [beforehand](https://www.nltk.org/_modules/nltk/stem/wordnet.html) and see if we get any more words hitting our target list (here we'll just provide a list of lemmas):
+We could also [lemmatize](https://en.wikipedia.org/wiki/Lemmatisation) the text [beforehand](https://www.nltk.org/_modules/nltk/stem/wordnet.html) and see if we get any more words hitting our target list (here we'll just provide a list of lemmas to search for, find, and then plot):

 ``` python
 targets=['prodigious', 'prodigiously', 'prodigiousness', 'portentous', 'portentously']